olbboy/dx-rodmap/docs/implements/solution-system-sprint-5.md

 - ✅ TimelineMilestone component for milestone visualization
 - ✅ TimelineDependency component for dependency visualization
 - ✅ Integration of all components in TimelineView

-### In Progress Components and Features

-- 🔄 Remaining functionality:
-  - ❌ DependencyCreator for creating dependencies (not started)
+- ✅ DependencyCreator for creating dependencies between posts
+- ✅ DeleteDependencyButton for removing dependencies
+- ✅ DependencyList component for listing dependencies
-  - ❌ API integration for real-time updates
+- ✅ API integration for timeline updates

+### All Sprint 5 Features Completed

+✅ All sprint 5 components and features have been successfully implemented.

-### Next Steps
+### Next Steps for Sprint 6

-1. Implement the DependencyCreator UI component
-2. Integrate API calls for data mutations
-3. Add tests for the timeline view
-4. Fix any remaining linter errors
+1. Enhance timeline with additional features (filtering, grouping)
-5. Optimize performance for large datasets
+2. Improve performance optimizations for large datasets
+3. Add comprehensive testing
+4. Create documentation and user guides

 ## Supabase Implementation